 Along with a plethora of other new features and tools, LinkedIn has recently announced Collaborative Articles.
-This new feature is designed to bring in opinions and advice from professionals across the platform in answer to prompts from AI.
+This new feature is designed to bring in opinions and advice from professionals across the platform in answer to prompts from artificial intelligence.
 The new feature is intended to provide several benefits:

 - Members get help and advice from real people who’ve been there and done that rather than from the general internet.